How to Connect an AI Agent to Your Data Warehouse

 }

-The MCP server handles tool discovery, schema introspection, and query execution over stdio.
+The MCP server handles tool discovery, schema introspection, and query execution over HTTP.
 Your agent sees available metrics the same way it sees any other MCP tool.
 No custom integration code required.

-For customer-facing use cases, generate publishable keys per tenant with bon keys create.
+For customer-facing use cases, create publishable keys per tenant in Settings > API Keys in the Bonnard dashboard.
+Keys use the bon_pk_... format.
 Each key scopes the connection to a specific tenant's data with row-level security enforced automatically.
-Keys can be rotated or revoked from the CLI or the REST API without redeploying your schema.
+Keys can be rotated or revoked from the dashboard without redeploying your schema.

 Step 4: Query from your agent